TheUsernameIsNotTaken/BlockChain-Demo/README.md

 # BlockChain-Demo
 A demo app to show basic blockchain workflow for a school project.

-WIP.
+State: Finished Working logic.

+Current development:
-Current development: Unit-test level of work.
-Proof-of-Concept should be seen from it.
+ - Unit-test level of work.

-Goal: A Whole (maybe shell-like) applictaion to build blocks and mine them with commands.
+ - Debugged classes.
+ - PoW algorithm implemented.
+ - Validity and Correction check for messages, transactions and blocks.

+The blockchain parts can be used to make an interactive app, but the how-it-works can already be seen from the project.

 Using:
- - Boost for timesamps
  - CryptoCC for cryptographic algorithms.